nwn/rfcs/text/0000-array-fill-syntax.md

 ### Rationale

+The proposed syntax was chosen mainly for its familiarity.
+It is more intuitive for newcomers since the `..` acts similarly to the ellipsis in both English and mathematical notation.
+It also reflects the meaning of the `..` in the struct update syntax, namely "copy/move the remaining fields/elements from what follows".

 - Reflective of the update-syntax in struct expressions.
 - Currently not possible with `macro_rules!` since "repeat N times" is not expressible.
 Possibly with macros 2.0?

 ### Alternatives
 [alternatives]: #alternatives

+- Implementing this as a macro in either std or an external crate.
+Not sure if this is actually possible for compile-time evaluation without `const` loops.

+- Extend the repeat-syntax instead of the expanded syntax.
+This makes the length explicit, but the syntax would be less intuitive and noticeable: `assert_eq!([1, 2, 3, 3, 3], [1, 2, 3; 5])`.

 - A more general syntax for run-length encoding array literals.
 This would solve the earlier drawback of multiple runs.
 However, in the real world, most cases involving multiple runs would require sufficient granularity that such a feature would provide little benefit.